Ohio's private job-creation office says it ranks well | WHIZ News

-COLUMBUS, Ohio (AP) — Ohio’s privatized job-creation office says a study it funded shows it ranks well in comparison with similar groups.
+COLUMBUS, Ohio (AP) — Ohio’s privatized economic development office says a study it funded shows it ranks well in comparison with similar groups.

 The Columbus Dispatch reports a review commissioned and funded by JobsOhio examined its record of creating jobs, attracting projects and sharing information.

-Note: This story has been corrected to show that JobsOhio is an economic development office, not a job-creation office, and that it’s funded by profits from liquor sales, not funded by state liquor taxes.